burtscher/LC-framework/README.md

 **NUL**: This component performs the identity transformation, meaning it outputs the input verbatim.
 It is useful in that it allows longer pipelines to also cover algorithms with fewer stages.

-**TCMS**: This component converts each value from twos-complement to magnitude-sign representation, which is often easier to compress because it tends to yield more leading zero bits.
+**TCMS**: This component converts each value from two's-complement to magnitude-sign representation, which is often easier to compress because it tends to yield more leading zero bits.

-**DBEFS**: This component operates on IEEE-754 floating-point values.
-It first de-biases the exponent and then rearranges the data fields from sign, exponent, fraction order to (de-biased) exponent, fraction, sign order.

-**DBESF**: This component operates on IEEE-754 floating-point values.
-It first de-biases the exponent and then rearranges the data fields from sign, exponent, fraction order to (de-biased) exponent, sign, fraction order.
+**TCNB**: This component converts each value from two's-complement to negabinary representation, which is often easier to compress because it tends to yield more leading zero bits.

 ### Shufflers

 Shufflers rearrange the order of the values but perform no computation on them.
 Some shufflers reorder the bits or bytes within a word.
 None of them compress the data.

 **BIT**: This component is often referred to as "bit shuffle" or "bit transpose".
 It takes the most significant bit of each value in the input and outputs them together, then it takes the second most significant bit of each value and outputs them, and so on down to the least significant bit.
-This improves compressibility if the values tend to have the same bits in certain positions.
+This improves compressibility if the values tend to have the same bit values in certain positions.

 **TUPLk**: This component assumes the data to be a sequence of k-tuples, which it rearranges by listing all first tuple values, then all second tuple values, and so on.
 For example, a tuple size of k = 3 changes the linear sequence x1, y1, z1, x2, y2, z2, x3, y3, z3, x4, y4, z4 into x1, x2, x3, x4, y1, y2, y3, y4, z1, z2, z3, z4.
-This is beneficial as values belonging to the same "dimension" often correlate more with each other than with other values from within the same tuple.
+This is beneficial as values belonging to the same position within a tuple often correlate more with each other than with other values from the same tuple.

 ### Predictors

 Predictors guess the next value by extrapolating it from prior values and then subtracting the prediction from the actual value, which yields a residual sequence.
 If the predictions are accurate, the residuals cluster around zero, making them easier to compress than the original data.
 Predictors per se do not compress the data.

-**DIFF**: This component computes the difference sequence (also called "delta modulation") by subtracting the previous value from the current value and outputting the resulting difference.
+**DIFF**: This component computes the difference sequence (also called "delta modulation" or "decorrelation") by subtracting the previous value from the current value and outputting the resulting difference.
 If neighboring values correlate with each other, this tends to produce a more compressible sequence.

-**DIFFMS**: This component computes the difference sequence like DIFF does but outputs the result in sign-magnitude format, which is often more compressible because it tends to produce values with many leading zero bits.
+**DIFFMS**: This component computes the difference sequence like DIFF does but outputs the result in magnitude-sign format, which is often more compressible because it tends to produce values with many leading zero bits.

+**DIFFNB**: This component computes the difference sequence like DIFF does but outputs the result in negabinary format, which is often more compressible because it tends to produce values with many leading zero bits.

 ### Reducers

 Reducers are the only components that can compress the data.
 They exploit various types of redundancies to do so.

-**CLOG**: This component breaks the data up into 32 subchunks, determines the smallest amount of leading zero bits of all values in a subchunk, records this count, and then stores only the remaining bits of each value.
+**CLOG**: This component breaks the data up into 32 subchunks, determines the smallest number of leading zero bits of all values in a subchunk, records this count, and then stores only the remaining bits of each value.
 This compresses data with leading zero bits.

-**HCLOG**: This component works like CLOG except it first applies the TCMS transformation to all values in a subchunk that yield no leading zero bits when using CLOG.
+**HCLOG**: This component works like CLOG except it first applies the TCMS transformation to all values in a subchunk that yield no leading zero bits when using CLOG and records whether this was done using one bit per subchunk.

 **RLE**: This component performs run-length encoding.
 It counts how many times a value appears in a row.
 Then it counts how many non-repeating values follow.
 Both counts are emitted and followed by a single instance of the repeating value as well as all non-repeating values.